Maryam-Skaik/alternative-medicine-api/README.md

 - MongoDB database integration.
 - Centralized validation and error handling.
 - Modular architecture for easy scalability.
 ---

+## 🔐 Security & Validation Notes

+- Admin authentication is secured via JWT with private keys.
+- Passwords are hashed using bcryptjs.
+- Input validation is centralized for drugs, pharmacies, and users to prevent injection and invalid data.
+- Modular structure separates controllers, routes, and models for maintainability.

+---

 ## Project Structure